earth6r/Analytics0001/README.md

 - add more fields to register table and messages table
 - fix todo comments in Home0001 repo and Home0001-stats repo
 - add a form field somewhere for creating a user in the firestore database
+- fix bug where user not logged in, goes to a page that does not require login and then clicks a tab

 <!-- PROPERTY BUYING PROGRESS STATS -->